Hi, I’m Laurel! I hope to help you find magic and medicine within your madness.

-Psychiatry has traditionally attributed the cause of mental illness solely to individuals and their biology, often overlooking the impact of environmental factors on mental distress.
-However, the society we inhabit is not conducive to mental wellness, so individuals should not be faulted for their mental health issues.
-Therefore, to effectively remedy the mental health crisis, we must prioritize systemic and environmental change.
-The task of reshaping the world to enhance our human existence may seem daunting, but it ultimately involves each of us putting in the work to heal and, in the process, discovering the medicine to heal the world.
+To effectively remedy the mental health and climate crises, we must prioritize systemic and environmental change.
+The task of reshaping the world to improve our human existence may seem daunting, but it ultimately involves each of us putting in the work to heal and, in the process, discovering the medicine to heal the world.
+A better world is possible; we just have to believe in our ability to co-create it, and become committed to doing so.

 This term describes mental functioning that differs from societal norms.
 Framing individuals as neurodivergent can empower them to view their minds as unique, offering an alternative to potentially stigmatizing psychiatric labels.